MGI-tech-bioinformatics/DNBelab_C_Series_HT_scRNA-analysis-software/doc/pipeline/scVDJ_en.md

 | **FASTQ files** | VDJ library sequencing data containing TCR or BCR sequence information |
 | **singlecell.csv file** | Cell information file from 5' transcriptome analysis results |

-The *singlecell.csv* file in the corresponding sample's 5' transcriptome analysis results directory includes merged information from the cell and barcode columns, as well as the is_cell_barcode column indicating the 5' identified cells (1 indicates a cell, 0 indicates not a cell).
+The analysis requires the `singlecell.csv` file from the 5' transcriptome analysis output directory.
+This file contains merged information from the `cell` and `barcode` columns, along with an `is_cell_barcode` column (1 for a cell, 0 for a non-cell) to identify valid cells.

 > **Note**: Ensure the singlecell.csv file path is correct, as this file is key to connecting transcriptome and VDJ analysis.